 Allow the dough to rest for 5 minutes before transferring to a well-greased bowl.

 Turn the dough over in the bowl once to get it coated.

 Cover lightly with a clean kitchen towel and let rise for at least two hours.

 Punch dough down.

 On a lightly floured surface and with floured hands, gently form it into a ball and place on a sheet of parchment.
 Do the same with the second half.

 Let both loaves rest for 40 minutes.

 Place a pizza stone in the oven on the middle shelf.
 On the lower rack, place the broiler pan or another metal pan.
 You will use this to hold the water during baking.

 Preheat to 450° F. If you do not have a pizza stone, you can also use a rimmed baking sheet turned upside down - see note*.
 Allow the stone to sit in the oven for 20 minutes at 450° F before placing the dough on top of it.
 If using a baking sheet, only place it into the oven for 10 minutes prior to baking, not the 20 as with the pizza stone.

+This recipe makes two loaves.
+Instead of using the dry yeast from a jar, you can also use 1 package of dry yeast which will yield you the amount needed.
 For rising, I usually turn my oven to the lowest temperature and then turn it off before I place the dough into the oven to rise.